santosh-gyan/Identifying-Entities-in-Healthcare-Data/README.md

 Jupyter notebook
 Python 3
 Library:-
-import numpy as np
+import spacy
-import pandas as pd
+import sklearn_crfsuite
-import matplotlib.pyplot as plt import seaborn as sns import datetime
+from sklearn_crfsuite import metrics

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->